nirmit27/nirmit27/README.md

 I've been learning how to code for more than a year.
 I started off my coding journey with C language after joining college and I'm currently trying to find my forte.

-* 🌍  I'm based in India
+* 🌍  I'm based in India.
 * ✉️  You can contact me at [http://mishrayyhsnm2002@gmail.com/](mailto:http://mishrayyhsnm2002@gmail.com/)
 * 🧠  I'm currently learning C++ and Python.
-* 🤝  I'm open to collaborating on Web-development projects
+* 🤝  I'm open to collaborating on Web-development projects.
 * ⚡  I have a sweet tooth.

 <a href="https://www.github.com/nirmit27" target="_blank" rel="noreferrer"><img